athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 ![Math Jungle Screenshot](images/mj_screenshot.png)

-# Math Jungle - recognizing handwritten digits on a website with Tensorflow
+# Math Jungle - recognizing handwritten digits on a website with Tensorflow and OpenCV

 __Project Objectives:__
 - use Tensorflow to create a neural network model to recognize numbers from images of handwritten numbers